 Most new dentures require a “breaking in” period before they become comfortable.
 This length of time varies with each individual patient depending upon their ability, determination, and perseverance in learning how to use them.
 You must first learn to keep them in place, and then gradually start to use them.

 It is normal for you to feel awkward at first with your new dentures.
 Your appearance has probably undergone a slight change, your speech may seem altered, and you feel certain that your mouth is too full.
 Time, patience, and some training will soon bring about a relaxation of the facial muscles and begin to alleviate some of the apparent problems.

 If you have had teeth removed immediately prior to placement of the denture, it may feel loose, due mainly to the gum shrinkage that occurs as the gums heal.
-Complete healing of the gums and the underlying bone takes 3-6 meses.
+Complete healing of the gums and the underlying bone takes 3-6 months.
 During this period a temporary liner may be placed inside the denture to keep it relatively snug.